nasim-coder/ChromExt/Readme.md

-#QuotesExt
+# QuotesExt

-#How to use:
+# How to use:

--clone the repository.
+1. clone the repository.
--Open chrome browser go into extension by typing chrome://extensions/ in address bar -Toggle the developer mode
+2. Open chrome browser go into extension by typing chrome://extensions/ in address bar.
--Click on Load unpacked
+3. Toggle the developer mode
--Point to the cloned repository folder
+4. Click on Load unpacked
--You are done
+5. Point to the cloned repository folder and You are done